 Earthy elements grace our Rustic Thanksgiving Table this fall.
 A casual holiday feast will be served at the farmhouse table on the screened porch.
 Visioning and preparing a ‘Feast & Fête’ Table for friends and family is a great pleasure for me.
 This year I plan an intimate gathering of four.
 I hope you will find the tips and the tablescape styling, prompted by a shopping spree at my neighborhood At Home Superstore, helpful and inspiring.
+This post is featured here.

 For me, setting a table is all about warm layers and casual bits and pieces gathered lovingly.
 The moment I spotted this rustic mirror with galvanized steel in wooden frame, I had my inspiration piece for the tablescape and my party theme.